Create a REST API in PHP

 Step 2: Create a Database Helper Functions

-Create a file which will contain database functions to easily perform database SELECT, INSERT, UPDATE and DELETE queries with reusable functions for our API endpoint file.
+Create a file that will contain database functions to easily perform database SELECT, INSERT, UPDATE, and DELETE queries with reusable functions for our API endpoint file.

 db.php